 These five tests form a progressive research programme:

-Total estimated cost for the full programme across 2 models: $650–1,250.
+Total estimated cost for the full programme across 2 models: $650-1,250.
 All tests use the existing 10-prompt suite, the existing 4-pillar scoring rubric, and the existing cross-model scoring infrastructure.
-No new capabilities are required, but Tests 1–3 should now be run with the blind Eden v3 harness rather than the original cross-model pilot scorer setup.
+No new capabilities are required, but Tests 1-3 should now be run inside the canonical arc_eden_v6 platform rather than the original cross-model pilot scorer setup.

 If Tests 1 and 4 confirm the cascade, Test 2 shows residual alignment, Test 3 shows suppression resistance, and Test 5 shows substrate separation helps - then we have demonstrated that the core alignment impossibility, while formally real, is practically addressable through developmental alignment architecture.
 We will have shown that raising works better than caging, even if neither can provide a guarantee.